McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 4. VPN — Bitdefender Has Faster Download Speeds and Unblocks Streaming Services

 Unfortunately, McAfee’s VPN couldn’t access Netflix at all.
-McAfee also has fewer server locations (only 23 verses Bitdefender’s 27 server locations) and slower speeds.
+McAfee also has fewer server locations (only 23 versus Bitdefender’s 27 server locations) and slower speeds.
 When I ran speed tests, Bitdefender’s VPN was fast enough to stream shows with only a couple of seconds of buffering.

 VPN Winner: Bitdefender